vitalyporunov/assignment2/README.md

 As a user, I want to be able to categorize my tasks (e.g., work, personal, etc.) so that I can better organize my to-do list.

 Accessing the Hosted Project
-To access the project, you will need to:
+To access the project, you will need to go this website: https://vitalyporunov.github.io/assignment2/

 Design Decisions
 Material Design: Material Design was chosen for its clean, modern aesthetic and well-defined guidelines, promoting a consistent and user-friendly experience.